ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd recovery sleep``

-:Description: Time to sleep before next recovery.
-Increasing this value will
+:Description: Time in seconds to sleep before next recovery or backfill op.
-              slow down recovery operation while client operations will be less impacted.
+              Increasing this value will slow down recovery operation while client operations will be less impacted.

 :Type: Float
 :Default: ``0``